Vicarious Trauma in the Classroom

 Project Description

-Vicarious trauma in the classroom: Exploring language instructor experiences is a three-year project funded by the Government of Canada that will engage language instructors and newcomers in a co-creation process to develop, pilot, and evaluate evidence-based strategies to support faculty in preventing and coping with vicarious trauma.
+Vicarious trauma in the classroom: Exploring language instructor experiences is a three-year project funded by the Government of Canada that will engaged language instructors and newcomers in a co-creation process to develop, pilot, and evaluate evidence-based strategies to support faculty in preventing and coping with vicarious trauma.

 Vicarious trauma is an adverse impact on the mental health of people who work with survivors of traumatic events.
 Even when English language instructors are highly trained, skilled, and qualified, they are not immune to the distressing stories they hear in the classroom.